-From a traditional Chinese medical point of view, health and vitality come from an abundance of Qi that flows smoothly through you body.
-Pain always occurs when Qi gets “stuck”.
+From a traditional Chinese medical point of view, health and vitality come from an abundance of Qi that flows smoothly through your body.
+Pain always occurs when Qi gets “stuck.”

 Why it gets stuck is the big question.
-If you think of the Qi pathways as rivers, water flowing along them can blocked by a dam (like a disc bulge pressing on a nerve), slowed because of debris (muscle tension), or perhaps there isn’t enough to flow properly because of drought (age or degeneration).
+If you think of the Qi pathways as rivers, water flowing along them can be blocked by a dam (like a disc bulge pressing on a nerve), slowed because of debris (muscle tension), or perhaps there isn’t enough to flow properly because of drought (age or degeneration).
 Working with this equation of strength and circulation is one of the hallmarks of TCM.
-It allows us to address the immediate concerns of acute low back pain, while understanding the causes that can lead to chronic conditions.
-Through Acupuncture, herbal medicine and a variety of other techniques, we can effectively
+It allows us to address the immediate concerns of acute low back pain while understanding the causes that can lead to chronic conditions.
+Through Acupuncture, herbal medicine, and a variety of other techniques, we can effectively: